 This is probably Hotspot Shield’s “Achilles heel” as it’s been hounded with privacy concerns over the years.
 The thing is, this VPN keeps a record of your connection logs and some of your personal information.
 They claim that it’s mostly for quality assurance purposes.
 Fair enough.
 But say, the government demands to see some of this information, they will have no choice but to comply because they are based in the US and are thus tied to its laws.
 Do you see where the problem is?
 Also, while other VPN services use multiple encryption protocols, Hotspot Shield operates on a single protocol - OpenVPN with AES 256-bit encryption.
 Sure, it’s one of the strongest encryption ciphers out there, but it would have been nice to have more protocol options.
-Streaming and Torrenting
+Speed and Reliability

 Hotspot Shield won “World’s Fastest VPN” by the experts at Ookla’s Speedtest and this is proudly displayed right on their homepage.
 During this test which measured increasing speed over long-distance connections, other VPNs showed a disappointing decrease in speed by as much as 42.5%.
 On the other hand, Hotspot Shield recorded an increase in its download speed by over 26.2%!
 Of course, we had to do our own tests and tried several servers in the US, UK, EU, and Asia.
 Hotspot Shield recorded an impressive download speed of 29.3 Mbps, 92.5 Mbps, 93.4 Mbps, and 81.00 Mbps, respectively.
 To say that is faster than most of its competitors in European and Asian servers would be an understatement.
 Platforms and Devices